VincentLu91/VincentLu91.github.io/_posts/2020-06-29-Sentiment Analysis on Tweets of Companies.md

 ## Implementation

-The data application was written in Flask along with Textblob and VADER libraries.
+The data application was written in Flask and the text processing libraries used were Textblob and VADER.
 I chose Flask because it allows me to specify where and how to display the UI for the end user to perform sentiment analysis.
-Textblob and VADER are fairly popular and useful libraries and I like to use them to compare their sentiment results when processing a given piece of text.
+Textblob and VADER are popular sentiment packages that work out-of-the-box and I like to use them to compare their sentiment results when processing a piece of text.

 For data scraping, I used the [GetOldTweets3](https://pypi.org/project/GetOldTweets3/) Python Library.
 It enables the app to query tweets by topic name, username, dates, and any number of posts.
-I chose to build the application behind a wider use case by scraping 10 tweets by topic name.
+The application currently queries 10 tweets by each topic name being processed.

 As well, I used the Python ['translate'](https://pypi.org/project/translate/) and [langdetect](https://pypi.org/project/langdetect/) libraries to assess the language of the source tweet before translating to English for sentiment processing.
+However, the sourced tweets are displayed in their original language with the sentiments returned.

 ### Textblob

 Textblob computes polarity and subjectivity scores for a text.
-Polarity is the main metric that indicates whether a piece is positive or negative.
+Polarity is the main metric that indicates whether a piece of text is positive or negative.
 The polarity score (floating point value) lies on a range of [-1, 1] where positive is 1 and negative -1.

 Subjectivity is a measure for opinion mining.
-A subjectivity score is a floating point value that lies on [0, 1], where 1 represents an opinion and 0 represents factual information.
+A subjectivity score is a floating point value that lies on [0, 1], where 1 represents a strong opinion and 0 represents highly factual information.

 For the purposes of this project, we use Textblob to calculate the polarity only as sentiment score.